Aniloid2/WEP/README.md

 # WEP
-An IoT waiter training platform for the restaurant and hotel industry ARM hackathon 2017
+An IoT waiter training platform for the restaurant and hotel industry.
+ARM hackathon 2017